 AS Level Art and Design follows a similar structure to IGCSE Art and Design, however the course requires a more independent and mature approach.
-Students will have the option of studying from broad areas such as painting and related media, printmaking, three-dimensional studies, photography, digital and lens-based media, and graphic communication in both AS and A2 Art and Design.
+Students will have the option of studying from broad areas such as painting and related media, printmaking, three-dimensional studies, lens-based media, and graphic communication in both AS and A2 Art and Design.

 AS Level Art and Design sets a stable foundation for A Level Art and Design.
-Students will have the freedom to experiment in their own A Level Art Studio with a range of techniques, processes and subsequently, become familiar with the use of new materials.
+Students will have the freedom to experiment in their own A Level Art Studio with a range of techniques, processes.
 They will gain an awareness and appreciation of the interdependence of Art and Design and the individuals within cultural and historical contexts which will feed into the development of key skills for further Art education.